MatthewBooth/GitHooks/README.md

 ### Requirements

 * Git
+* Java JRE 1.7 or greater
-* Java 1.7 or greater
+* Java JDK 1.7 or greater
+* Rsync

 ### How it works